Forever Is a Feeling Tour

-The Forever Is a Feeling tour is the ongoing fourth concert tour by American indie rock musician Lucy Dacus in support of her fourth studio album Forever Is a Feeling (2025).
+The Forever Is a Feeling tour is the fourth concert tour by American indie rock musician Lucy Dacus in support of her fourth studio album Forever Is a Feeling (2025).

 Background

 In October 2024, Dacus was a special guest at Julien Baker's Brooklyn Steel concert, where she debuted new music.
 In December 2024, Dacus announced a small amount of tour dates in small venues for early 2025.
 At the shows, even more new music was debuted.
 In January, Dacus announced her fourth full-length album alongside the "Forever is a Feeling Tour".
 Alongside the tour announcement, Dacus announced that Katie Gavin and Jasmine.4.T would be opening up the North American portion of the tour.
 In April 2025, Dacus announced more North American tour dates for the fall, with Jay Som and Julia Jacklin opening select dates.

-Set list

-This set list was taken from the show in Philadelphia on April 16, 2025.
-It does not represent all shows throughout the tour.